 Ernest Cline’s 2011 novel Ready Player One stands out among the other fictional examples as a salient and recent concept similar to what many modern metaverse builders envision.
 In it, users from around the physical world can jump into and between an infinite number of immersive, persistent virtual worlds connected in virtual space.

-The Watchowskis’ “Matrix” franchise contributed heavily to popularizing the idea of simulated worlds.
-The films introduced into public awareness ideas like digital constructs and downloadable consciousness.
+The Watchowskis’ Matrix franchise contributed heavily to popularizing the idea of simulated worlds.
+The films introduced to the public awareness ideas like digital constructs and downloadable consciousness.
 They also explore deeply the moral challenges of building utopian environments.

 The Three-Body Problem